-- H. The elevation in relation to the National Geodetic Vertical Datum (NGVD), or to a locally established datum in Zone A only, of the: - Base flood at the proposed site of all substantially improved structures, which is determined: - a.
-In Zones A1-30, from data contained in the "Flood Insurance Study Town of Gorham, Maine," as described in Section 5-1; or, - b.
-In Zone A, to be the elevation of the ground at the intersection of the floodplain boundary and a line perpendicular to the shoreline which passes along the ground through the site of the proposed building; - 2.
-Highest and lowest grades on the site adjacent to the walls of any substantially improved building; - 3.
-Lowest floor (as defined in Section5-13), including basement, of any substantially improved structures; and whether or not such structures contain a basement; and - 4. level, in the case of non-residential structures only, to which any substantially improved structure will be flood proofed; - I. A description of an elevation reference point established on the site of all substantially improved structures; - J. Either an Elevation Certificate (FEMA Form 81-31, 08/99, as amended) completed by a Professional Land Surveyor, registered professional engineer or architect; or, for non-residential structures to be flood proofed, a Flood proofing Certificate (FEMA Form 81-65, 02/97, as amended) completed by a registered professional engineer or architect.
-These Certificates verify that the elevations shown on the application are accurate; - K. Certifications as required in Section 5-6 by a registered professional engineer or architect that: - 1.
-Flood proofing methods for any non-residential structures will meet the flood proofing criteria of Section 5-3.H.4.; Section 5-6.G.; and other applicable standards in Section 5-6; - 2.
-Engineered hydraulic openings in foundation walls will meet the standards of Section 5-6.L.3.; - 3.
-Bridges will meet the standards of Section 5-6.M.; - 4.
-Containment walls will meet the standards of Section 5-6.N.; - L. A description of the extent to which any water course will be altered or relocated, or flood waters displaced or impeded, as a result of the proposed development; and, - M. A statement of construction plans describing in detail how each applicable development standard in Section 5-6 will be met.
+- H. The elevation in relation to the National Geodetic Vertical Datum (NGVD), North American Vertical Datum (NAVD) or to a locally established datum in Zone A only, of the: - 1.
+Base flood at the proposed site of all substantially improved structures, which is determined: - a.
+In Zones AEA1-30, from data contained in the "Flood Insurance Study Cumberland County, MaineTown of Gorham, Maine," as described in Section 5-1; or, - b.
+In Zone A,: to be the elevation of the ground at the intersection of the floodplain boundary and a line perpendicular to the shoreline which passes along the ground through the site of the proposed building; - (1) from any base flood elevation data from federal, state, or other technical sources (such as FEMA's Quick-2 model, FEMA 265), including information obtained pursuant to Section 6.M. and 8.D.; or, - (2) in the absence of all data described in Section 3.H.1.b.(1), information to demonstrate that the structure shall meet the elevation requirement in Section 6.H.2.b., Section 6.I.2.a. or b., or Section 6.J.2.b. - 2.
+Highest and lowest grades on the site adjacent to the walls of any substantially improved proposed building; - 3.
+Lowest floor (as defined in Section5-13), including basement, of any substantially improved structures; and whether or not such structures contain a basement; and - 4. lowest machinery and equipment servicing the building; and - 4.5. level, in the case of non-residential structures only, to which any substantially improved structure will be flood proofed. - I.-A description of an elevation reference point established on the site of all developments for which elevation standards apply as required in Section 6; of all substantially improved structures; - J.-A written certification by: - 1. a Professional Land Surveyor that the grade elevations shown on the application are accurate; and,

+- 2. a Professional Land Surveyor, registered professional engineer or architect that the base flood elevation shown on the application is accurate. - Either an Elevation Certificate (FEMA Form 81-31, 08/99, as amended) completed by a Professional Land Surveyor, registered professional engineer or architect; or, for non-residential structures to be flood proofed, a Flood proofing Certificate (FEMA Form 81-65, 02/97, as amended) completed by a registered professional engineer or architect.
+These Certificates verify that the elevations shown on the application are accurate; - K. The following Ccertifications as required in Section 5-6 by a registered professional engineer or architect-that: - 1.
+Flood proofing methods for any non-residential structures will meet the flood proofing criteria of Section 5-3.H.4.; Section 5-6.G.; and other applicable standards in Section 5-6;2.
+Engineered hydraulic openings in foundation walls will meet the standards of Section 5-6.L.3.;3.
+Bridges will meet the standards of Section 5-6.M.;